bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 This because myFunction is referenced by the window no matter it is called inside the scope of someFunction.

-If we want myFunction to be referenced by something different than the window, we will have to twist our syntax to allow us to call myFunction with something else, example: obj.myFunction().
+If we want myFunction to be referenced by something different than the window, we will have to twist our syntax to allow us to call myFunction with something else as the owner, example: obj.myFunction().

 In such a case, the obj will be the owner of myFunction, or better, myFunction is referenced by obj!